Join our Open Day – 17 June 2023

 Marc Haber profile picture

-Dr Haber is an Associate Professor at the Institute of Cancer and Genomic Sciences and the Centre for Computational Biology.
-His group investigates genetic variation in humans to explain the differences between populations in disease incidence and progression; and focuses on genetically underrepresented populations to understand how their genomic history has contributed to their disease burden.
+Dr Marc Haber is an Associate Professor at the Institute of Cancer and Genomic Sciences and leads the Health Data Science Programme at the Dubai Campus.
+His group investigates genetic variation in humans to explain differences between populations in disease incidence and progression.
+The group focuses on genetically underrepresented populations to understand how their genomic history has contributed to their disease burden.

-Dr Haber’s background is in population genetics.
-He uses sequencing data from modern and ancient populations to learn about the events that shaped the human genome; this involves investigating how humans migrated and spread around the world, mixed, and adapted to new environments and the consequence of these events on disease and phenotype.
+Marc’s background is in population genetics.
+He uses large-scale sequencing data to learn about the events that shaped the human genome; this involves investigating how humans migrated and spread around the world, admixed, and adapted to new environments and the consequence of these events on human traits and diseases.

 View Dr Haber's staff profile.